 Sally lives in Melbourne, Australia with her husband and three young children.

-To be published in 2019 by St. Martin’s Press in the US and Canada, Pan MacMillan in Australia, and Hodder & Stoughton in the UK.
+Published in April 2019 by St. Martin’s Press in the US and Canada, Pan MacMillan in Australia, and Hodder & Stoughton in the UK.

 More praise for The Mother-In-Law:

 "A masterful depiction of how much is said in the silences...a winner for fans of Liane Moriarty and Megan Abbott." ―Booklist, starred review

 "This suspenseful thriller is impossible to put down." ―Cosmopolitan